NEW HAMPSHIRE, PROVIDENCE SKATE TO 3-3 TIE

-Senior forward Scott Pavelski scored the game-tying goal for the Wildcats
+Senior forward Scott Pavelski scores game-tying goal at 16:34 of third period for Wildcats

 DURHAM, N.H. - Three different Wildcats found the back of the net, including an equalizer by Scott Pavelski (Plover, Wis.) late in the third period to force overtime, as the No. 4 University of New Hampshire men's hockey team skated to a 3-3 draw against Providence College on Sunday afternoon at the Whittemore Center.

 UNH moved to 16-7-3 on the season and 11-6-2 in Hockey East play, while Providence went to 10-10-6 overall and 8-6-5 in conference action.

 In addition to Pavelski, Grayson Downing (Abbotsford, B.C.) and Dan Correale (Prince George, British Columbia) also scored for the Wildcats, while Downing added an assist.
 Maxim Gaudreault (Annapolis, Md.) also finished with a pair of helpers.